tusmasoma/go-clean-arch/README.md

 - **Solid Arrows**: Indicate direct dependencies.
 These are used when one layer directly depends on another layer or component.
 - **Dashed Arrows**: Indicate indirect dependencies or abstracted dependencies.
 For instance, the Usecase Layer depends on the interfaces in the Repository Layer but does not depend on the specific implementation.

+> [!NOTE]
+> We allow the use of methods across layers (e.g., interfaces -> entity) as long as the direction of dependencies is correct.
+This is because strictly managing dependencies can lead to numerous conversions within each layer, potentially making the code more redundant.

+> [!NOTE]
+> In this project, the Repository interface is implemented within the Repository Layer.
+Therefore, while it may appear that the Usecase Layer depends on the Repository Layer, it actually only depends on abstract interfaces, not concrete implementations.
+This approach adheres to the dependency rule.
+If you wish to manage dependencies more strictly, it is advisable to place the Repository interfaces as follows:
+>
+> ```
+> ./entity/
+> ├─ model/
+> └─ repository/
+> ```

 ## In Progress